 #6.
 Follow-up email

 A few days after the initial project launch, don’t forget to send a follow-up email.
 You have several options here: You can ask for happy customers to leave reviews on your website or a third-party platform.
 You could solicit user-generated content, asking for photos of people using the product.
 Or you can find a fresh angle to explain how great your product is.
-Even after launch, you can ride some of the excitement your campaign has generated to stay on readers’ minds.
+Even after launch, keep riding the excitement your campaign has generated to stay on the top of readers’ minds.

 Your product launch isn’t just about creating conversions.
-Use your launch email series as a starting point to cultivate a sustained conversation that you can continue long after your launch is over.
-By crafting your series of emails thoughtfully, you’ll be able to get your customers excited and communicate your brand value.
+Use your product launch email series as a starting point to cultivate a sustained conversation that you can continue long after your launch is over.
+By thoughtfully crafting your series of emails, you’ll be able to communicate your brand value.